Simeon Daniel Howard

 |Simeon Daniel Howard Jr.|

-Born in Abbeville, Henry County, Alabama on December 11, 1837 and died in Henry County, Alabama about 1920.
-He was about 82 years old.
+Born in Abbeville, Henry County, Alabama on December 11, 1837 and died in Gadsden County, Florida on January 8, 1919.
+He was 81 years old.

 |Mary Ann Howard|